SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > - **12-16:** P < 2 the target is levitated (EoT)
 > - **17+:** P < 3 the target is levitated until the end of the encounter
 >
 > **Effect:** A levitated target floats 1 square off the ground when first affected, then rises 1 square at the end of each of their turns.
-If a levitated target can't already fly, they can fly but are slowed and weakened while flying this way
+If a levitated target can't already fly, they can fly but are slowed and weakened while flying this way.

 > ☠️ **Awful Wail (Villain Action 3)**
 >